Emotional Intelligence Gar Drolma Dayton, Ohio December 8-10 Fri Evening: Roots of Mindfulness Sat – Sun “Anger” Your Compassionate Guru

 This retreat will incorporate Dharma talks with group sitting and walking meditation.
 Every day will have two Dharma talks and several hours of Calm Abiding silent meditation.
 In this way, you will be able to safely observe anger within the context of sitting meditation and directly experiment with techniques of pacification, learning the wisdom of facing our fears and the healing balm of the Dharma.
 It is recommended that you come for the whole retreat as the Shantideva chapter will be woven throughout the weekend.
-You may come for the day only but please read the complete Shantideva Chapter on Patience so you are prepared if you miss the early talks.
+You may come for the day only but please read the complete Shantideva Chapter on Patience.

 Roots of Mindfulness HH Drikung Chetsang Rinpoche encouraged us to look to the sutras for the direct words of the Buddha in his advice for 21st Century practitioners.
 In the sutras we find detailed instructions on mindfulness, the key building block of all meditation and of our understanding of the fruition of mahamudra.
 Khenmo Drolma will give an illustrated Dharma Talk on the foundations of mindfulness from the perspective of both the early Buddhist and Lord Jigten Sumgon’s view.
 The presentation will focus on enhancing our understanding of mind and practice!